cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : A single piece of CBOR data.
 The structure of a data item may contain zero, one, or more nested data items.
-The term is used both for the data item in representation format and for the abstract idea that can be derived from that by a decoder.
+The term is used both for the data item in representation format and for the abstract idea that can be derived from that by a decoder; the former can be addressed specifically by using "encoded data item".

 Decoder:
 : A process that decodes a well-formed CBOR data item and makes it available to an